 The oldest working wooden wharf in California, Stearn’s Wharf still offers a myriad of entertainments including an aquarium, fishing, wine tasting, dining, and even fortune telling.
 Prior to its completion in 1872, Santa Barbara was extremely isolated from other developments due to the natural boundaries of coastal mountains and the Pacific Ocean, but Santa Barbara quickly developed into an economic hub of fishing, agriculture, and tourism, as it remains today.

 Pro tip: experience Stearn’s Wharf from the best vantage point of all: on the water!
-Join us on our Fun Paddle tour to explore by kayak.
+Join us on our Harbor Wildlife Kayak Tour to explore by kayak.